Magel0n/SoftArch-Assignment-5/README.md

 3. MongoDB
 4. Pymongo

-  And basic libraries: multiprocessing, time, and threading
+  And basic libraries: yaml, time and concurrent

 ## To install and run the whole project just run this code:
 ```